 Donor Recognition Medal

 In 1997, the Transplant Awareness Committee asked William Johnson, a London artist, to design a medal that could be given to donor families.
 The purpose of the medal was to recognize the life-saving gift given by their loved ones.
-Find out more about the Donor Recognition Medal web page to learn more.
+Visit the Donor Recognition Medal web page to learn more.

 Garden of Life

 In 1999, White Rose Home & Garden sponsored a provincial-wide campaign, generously offering to create a garden dedicated to a worthwhile cause in every White Rose community.
 LHSC's Organ Donor Awareness Committee chose a beautiful area at the Forks of the Thames, overlooking the Thames River.
 This Garden of Life highlights organ and tissue donation and transplantation.
-Find out more about the Garden of Life web page to learn more.
+Visit the Garden of Life web page to learn more.

 Donor and Recipient Quilts